 Now, you’ve left with 2 options – Through their app, or by calling them.

-The main part their they focus on is the Uber app support which they tend to reply you almost instantly as many drivers tend prefer settling issues through there instead as they are already on the app most of the time.
+The main part they focus on is the Uber app support which they tend to reply to you almost instantly as many drivers tend to prefer settling issues through there instead as they are already on the app most of the time.

 From the Uber app, you can access the support from the Help tab where you can report on issues there.